 Richard X. Heyman started his career as a backing musician, drumming for Brian Wilson, Link Wray, and Jonathan Richman, and playing keyboards for Ben E King.
-A one man band, his work is tougher than early solo Paul McCartney and not as experimental as early Todd Rundgren, and more retrogressive than either – listening to his charming voice, he comes across as an Anglophile who wants to join Hermans Hermits.
+A one-man band, his work is tougher than early solo Paul McCartney and not as experimental as early Todd Rundgren, and more retrogressive than either – listening to his charming voice, he comes across as an Anglophile who wants to join Hermans Hermits.

 Living Room!!

-richard-x-heyman-living-room1988, 7.5/10
+1988, 7.5/10

 Heyman originally released his debut album in 1988, and it was repackaged after a supportive Rolling Stone review and re-released in 1990.
 Heyman may not have a huge dose of originality, (although that’s not to demean his accomplished three minutes songs, an artform in themselves) but he’s an extremely capable multi-instrumentalist, particularly proficient on drums and keyboard, playing virtually the entire album himself, and a personable lyricist.

-It’s not hard to see why Rolling Stone became supporters of Living Room given its strong beginning – the bouncy ‘Call Out The Military’, the elegant piano fills of ‘Palace of Time’, the sweet harmonies and twinkling piano of ‘All For The Girl’, and the wobbly organ introduction and almost ska rhythm guitars of ‘Learn To Love’ begin Heyman’s solo career in spectacular fashion, and it’s impressive how much diversity he’s able to get out of his power pop genre.
-Living Room does regress merely into good solid pop after threatening to be mind-blowingly terrific for the first few songs.
-There are plenty of strong songs like the closing diatribe of ‘Local Paper’ and the awesome piano work on the bathos-free ‘Deep Down In My Heart’, but material like ‘Catalina’ and ‘Collides In Front Of Me’ can become monotonous.
+It’s not hard to see why Rolling Stone became supporters of Living Room given its strong beginning.
+The bouncy ‘Call Out The Military’, the elegant piano fills of ‘Palace of Time’, the sweet harmonies and twinkling piano of ‘All For The Girl’, and the wobbly organ introduction and almost ska rhythm guitars of ‘Learn To Love’ begin Heyman’s solo career spectacularly.
+It’s impressive how much diversity he’s able to get out of his power pop genre.

 Hey Man!

-richard-x-heyman-hey-man1991, 7.5/10
+1991, 7.5/10

 In terms of style, there are influences from the mid-sixties British Invasion bands, while ‘In The Scheme Of Things’ is close to a Tom Petty homage and ‘Monica’ nails power pop so precisely that it could be used to define the entire genre.
 Heyman also brings his own distinct artistic voice with a surfeit of military metaphors (‘Civil War Buff’, ‘Private Army’) and an exemplary piano technique that brings another dimension to some of the songs.
-His military interest and middle name are explained by the fact that his real and full middle name is “X.,” in honor of General Xavier Cheeves, under whom his father served in the army.

 And this record is home to plenty of unpretentious, unfairly obscure pop gems, ranging from the bounciness of ‘Monica’ and ‘Falling Away’ to the gorgeous piano balladry of ‘To Whiskey Flats’.
 ‘Civil War Buff’ is perhaps the most memorable song, a statement of endearing eccentricity (“I built a big diorama from the battle of Chattanooga”), yet grounded in reality with its conclusion (“I hate war the same as any sane man…I love Matthew Brady’s pictures of soldiers lying in the rain/I’m sorry that they died in vain.”) and topped off with a rollicking piano hook.
 Some of the faster songs can be grating (‘Sidetracked’), Heyman’s vocals can be limited, even if his slur is charming, and a few more ballads would be nice, but there’s still plenty of accomplished pop songs just waiting for a cult audience.